the-dr-lazy/deox/README.md

 - **Secure** - complete test-suits for all of the edge and corners.
 - **Actively maintained** - monitoring issues and respond in a timely manner.

+## Motivation

+The most common complaint about Flux is how it makes you write a lot of boilerplate.
+Also, existing solutions like redux-actions or redux-starter-kit are not type-safe by the idea (although there are some other ideas with classes 😱).

+So, this is where Deox takes place to **make maintenance of Flux architecture simpler and more readable** by sticking to **functional programming paradigm**.

 ## Installation

 You can install Deox package by running: